john-b-yang/blog-website/pages/twitter-bot.md

 *Files*: [tweetjob.py](http://bit.ly/2yQzh3q), [tweetscript.sh](http://bit.ly/2xFEypz)

 <br>
 **Congrats!** You made it to the end of the tutorial!
 I hope it was helpful, and maybe a bit fun!
 If you have any feedback, I'd love to hear from you!
+I just released this article, so if you notice anything off, wrong, or in need of clarification, please feel more than free to lay it down for me!
+Thanks so much for reading!

 <br>
 ##### Links